Full House! Q and A With Austin Real Estate Agent, Heather Hudson

 Regarding advice I would give to new agents… Like I mentioned above, the key to my growing success has been to become an expert in a certain area.
 That may be a type of transaction.
 For example, learn everything you can about 1031 exchange transactions and send mailers to all owners of properties that are currently rentals.

-Talk to them about selling their investment property in reinvesting in something that has a greater potential of growing in value over time.
-Or a neighborhood.
+Talk to them about selling their investment property and about reinvesting the proceeds into something that has a greater potential of growing in value over time.
+Or specialize in a neighborhood.
 Do a regular mailer providing information and statistics on the neighborhood so they can see where the average home is selling.
+Include something of value that may not have anything to do with real estate.

 Every time you have a transaction where you are representing a buyer or seller in that neighborhood send out a postcard.
 Hold open houses for other agents that have listings in that neighborhood.
-You will meet a lot of buyers but most likely you will meet a lot of neighbors and when you tell them your name, they will recognize it from your mailers.
-There are other areas you can become an expert.
+You will meet a lot of buyers but most likely you will meet a lot of neighbors and when you tell them your name they will recognize it from your mailers.
+There are many other ways you can become an expert.

 Real estate sales in divorce situation, condominium expert, second home expert, short term rental investor expert.
 Find something you love and try to become an expert.
 We are living in a day and age where all decisions are made based on whatever information someone can get their hands on whether that’s online reviews or what comes in their mailbox.